-- a) Goose plumage has small nodes which generally begin in the middle area of the barbule.
+- Note: The test method actually determines the Genus of the plumage (not the species). - a) Goose plumage has small nodes which generally begin in the middle area of the barbule.
 The distance between the nodes of a goose is 2 times or more than the distance between nodes of a duck.
 The nodes are smaller and less frequent than nodes of a duck. - b) Duck plumage has 1 6 nodes (often 3 nodes) near the tip of the barbule.
 These nodes are relatively large compared with goose nodes.
 The distance between nodes of a duck is very short.
 Prongs are often found beyond the most distant duck node.